-This article is intended to assist faculty accessing Chalk & Wire through a Blackboard course.
+This article is intended to assist faculty accessing Chalk & Wire through a Blackboard or Canvas course.

 Important: There are two ways to use Chalk & Wire…